Claim It. $ave It. Grow It.

 - Prizes, awards, lottery/gambling winnings

 Another goal of this program is to promote the Earned Income Tax Credit (EITC).
 The EITC is one of the largest antipoverty programs.
 EITC is a financial boost for working people in a recovering economy.
-And for the third time, there is also a State of Connecticut EITC.

 Federal & State Earned Income Tax Credits